Struggling to eat healthy on a budget? You're not alone.

 1. Stick with Simple Meals and Ingredients

-Think protein + veggie + starch.
+Think + veggie + starch.
 Buying several ingredients for one meal isn’t realistic when you’re on a tight budget, so load up on plain staples and season them to add variety.
 Mustard, soy sauce, hot sauce, taco seasoning, ranch seasoning, and various spices are great places to start.

 2. Eat In-Season Produce